sunpech/sunpech.github.io/README.md

 ### Posts

-Posts that are used to generate the site are found in folder: _posts.
+Posts that are used to generate the site are found in folder: `_posts`.
 After a draft is made, just move it to this folder and git push to origin.

 ### Tags

 For any new tag that doesn't already exist, create a folder of that name in the folder tag.
-Then copy index.md from another tag folder into this newly created tag folder.
+Then copy `index.md` from another tag folder into the created folder.

 ## Creating a Page

-There is a folder called best/, which contains pages regarding recommendations of best products etc. Other pages can be created at the root folder.
+There is a folder called `best`, which contains pages regarding recommendations of best products etc. Other pages can be created at the root folder.

 ### Variables